mrlem/android-arch-template/README.md

 3. **import** the clone project in Android Studio

 That's all!

-From here, you can change the package in classes & build files (these are as simple as I could make them).
+From here, you can customize the app name & package.

 ## TODO